How to Delete All Emails on iPhone/iPad in iOS 10 Mail App

 Also Read: Top 20+ iOS 10 Issues You May Meet

 Method 1.
-How to Remove Emails in iOS 10 One By One
+How to Remove Emails on iPhone/iPad in iOS 10 One By One

 Now it will be a little tedious and annoying to remove all emails in Inbox, Sent and Draft on Mail app in iOS 10.
 Although the "Trash" and "Junk" folders have the "Delete All" link to help your remove all emails in 1 click, "Inbox", "Drafts" and "Sent" folder doesn’t provide your "Delete All", which means you have to select the emails one by one and then start your deleting.